-displays a value identifying whether a session on the connection is bound.
-The values are:
+Displays a value that identifies whether a session on the connection is bound.
+The values are as follows:

 A session is bound on the connection.
-If RELEASED state has been requested but has not yet completed, a 'BEING RELEASED' message is shown.
-If this persists, you might need to use VTAM commands to recover the connection.
+If RELEASED state has been requested but has not yet completed, a "BEING RELEASED" message is shown.
+If this message persists, you might need to use z/OS Communications Server commands to recover the connection.

 Sessions involving the connection have been unbound.
-If ACQUIRED state has been requested but has not yet completed, a 'BEING ACQUIRED' message is shown.
-If this persists, you might need to use VTAM commands to recover the connection.
+If ACQUIRED state has been requested but has not yet completed, a "BEING ACQUIRED" message is shown.
+If this message persists, you might need to use z/OS Communications Server commands to recover the connection.